 If you want to become better able to:

-•Access, evaluate, and apply research evidence to practice
+- Access, evaluate, and apply research evidence to practice

-•Develop or participate in local research projects
+- Develop or participate in local research projects

-•Understand the place of research and evidence in modern health care.
+- Understand the place of research and evidence in modern health care.

 ...then this course is for you!

 A one day training course designed to introduce participants to the basic principles of qualitative research methods used in health and social care settings.
 It will also help participants assess their own strengths and weaknesses.
 With an emphasis on group work and guided learning, participants will have the opportunity to focus upon the planning, conduct and analysis of in-depth interviews.
-The next workshop will take place Monday 29th April 2019 in Discussion Room 1, Learning Centre, Huddersfield Royal Infirmary.
-For further information or to book a place please click on the following link.
-Flyer/Booking Form April 2019.

 This one day workshop gives participants an in-depth view of statistics and analysis of data that are most commonly used within research practices and other areas of health care; focusing primarily on key elements of quantitative data analysis.
 Participants are also expected to be familiar with some research and statistical terminology.
 The workshop provides a framework for choosing the appropriate statistical test and outlines the principles behind formulating and testing statistical hypotheses.
-The next course will take place July 2019.
-Booking information will be available shortly.

 This two day workshop is designed to give participants an overview of basic statistics and analysis of data that is most commonly used within research practices and other areas of health care.
 It will focus on key elements of quantitative data analysis.
 This workshop is aimed at those currently doing research, intending to do research or those with research interests.
-The next workshop will take place on Wednesday 8th & Thursday 9th May 2019 in Discussion Room 1, Learning Centre, Huddersfield Royal Infirmary.
-For further information or to book a place please click on the following link: Flyer/Booking Form May2019.

 This offers an ambitious introduction to the research process and its attendant regulation, along with suggestions of sources of funding.
 It also attempts to be a good mixture of didactic input followed by practical exercises that allow students to work through some of the issues involved in designing a basic research project.
-The next course will take place Tuesday 5th February 2019 at Dewsbury District Hospital.
-For further information or to book a place please click on the following link: Flyer/Booking Form Feb 2019

-Current Course Fees for external attendees (non-subscribing agencies).
+Current course fees for attendees (non-subscribing agencies)

-Research in Social Health Care Course
+Research In Social Health Care Course:

 Full course (16 sessions over 8 days) = £2,000 + VAT

-Single and half days as below:
+Single and half day as below:

-Half day = £150 + VAT
+Half Day = £150 + VAT

-Full day = £250 + VAT
+Full Day = £250 + VAT

-Two day = £500 + VAT
+Two Day = £500 + VAT